Aryan-22/ChatWithDocs/README.md

 - **Document Analysis**: Analyze uploaded PDF documents to extract key information.
 - **Document Comparison**: Compare two PDF documents to identify differences and similarities.
+- **Multi Document Chat**: Chat with one or more than one document at once.
 - **Conversational AI (RAG)**: Ingest documents to build a FAISS index and enable conversational queries using Retrieval Augmented Generation.
 - **FastAPI Backend**: A robust and scalable API built with FastAPI.
 - **PDF Handling**: Efficiently processes and extracts text from PDF documents using PyMu-PDF.